adeira/universe/src/mrtnzlml-meta/travel.md

 You can consider this document to be a checklist for your travels.
-But first - you should start with this article: https://medium.com/s/story/digital-nomads-are-not-the-future-be360c7911b4
+But first - you should start with this article: [Digital Nomads Are Not the Future](https://medium.com/s/story/digital-nomads-are-not-the-future-be360c7911b4)

 - [ ] check expiration of your ID, passport, credit cards, vaccination
 - [ ] buy flight tickets in advance (even for departure when outside of EU)